 - Research your target market

 Become an expert on your chosen location and its current economic and socio-political conditions, competitors, customer base.
 Try to find out how locals do business through networking or consulting local partners.
+If your target market is in Asia, specifically Malaysia, you can set up a company there with help from a Malaysia company incorporation service.

 - Look at your business now – can you afford the operational impact?